origo-map/origo-documentation/content/layers.md

 `url` | url to the wmts endpoint
 `matrixSet` | the named matrixSet if provided for the source.
 Default matrixSet is the matrixSet created for the map and depends on the map resolutions.
 `matrixIdsPrefix` | the named prefix for tileMatrix.
 Default matrixIdsPrefix is the maps projection code.
+`resolutions` | Array of resolutions.
+Defaults to map resolutions.
+`origin` | Origin of the gridset.
+Defaults to topleft corner of the projections extent.
+`tileSize` | Array of tileSizes.
+Defaults to [256,256].

 #### Basic example WMTS